TBI assisting Union County authorities with ‘suspicious’ death investigation

 UNION COUNTY, Tenn.
-(WATE) — The investigation continues this weekend after an unresponsive woman was found dead at her home on Friday, according to the Union County Sheriff’s Office.
+(WATE) — The investigation continues this weekend after an unresponsive woman was found dead at a home on Friday, according to the Union County Sheriff’s Office.

 According to a release issued by the department, Union County 911 received a call about an unresponsive female having a reaction to something and was not breathing at a home on Blue Springs Road.

-Note: EDITOR’S NOTE: A previous version of the story said the woman was found dead at her home.
-Authorities did not say the residence was her home in the news release.
-This story has been amended to show the correction.